 Your university library has many resources to assist with research in best practices in serving students and faculty with disabilities.
-Use the links for books, search tips, and resources on this page to learn more about them!
+Use the links on this page for books, search tips, and resources, so that you can learn more about what the library has available!

 When searching in the Rowan University library for books or articles about disabilities, accessibility, or inclusion -- try one of these truncated search terms in the main search box along with another term or two to specify the topic you are researching.